 That's why it's so refreshing to see Techland tackling a proper sequel.
-Announced at E3 2018 with a snazzy new trailer, Techland hasn't been shy about sharing some key details on the changes coming to the apocalypse.
+Announced at E3 2018 with a snazzy trailer, Techland hasn't been shy about sharing some key details on the changes coming to the apocalypse.
 Here's everything we know about Dying Light 2.

 Dying Light 2's release date: when to expect it